0x9u/blackboxbackend/whats left.md

 - Shorten authentication using middleware
 - Make a failsafe for same invite code
 - ADd some guild shit (edit settings)
+- implement websocket pool for better efficency
+    - gather websockets associated with a guild